-We have collected all the key information about The House of One and put it in one place.
+We have collected all the key information about the House of One.
 There’s everything from an overview of the facts and figures, to activity sheets for kids.
-Simply choose the packs that will best suit your target group.
+Please let us know and we will happily provide you with the materials needed.

 We have materials that tell students all about The House of One in a fun and engaging way.
 You can hand them out in class, distribute them to the whole school, or use them in lessons.

 In order to build The House of One, we need donations totaling 43.5 Million Euros.

 Your donation will be used to finance the construction of The House of One, from the planning stage to the completed building.
 On top of that, a small share of your donation will help cover advertising and management costs.
 However, as we are receiving a generous amount of pro-bono support from our sponsors, we can keep these costs to a minimum.